JohnsonLM/JohnsonLM/README.md

-### Hi there 👋
+### Hi 👋

-- I’m currently working on writing a digital signage platform in Python using Flask.
+- I’m currently working on writing a digital signage platform.
+I also manage the Topology Guides project.
-- I’m currently learning python.
-- I’m looking to collaborate on the Topology Guides project.